← Learning Centre

 The order to fix in is simple.

-1. Author: name a real person on every service page.
+1. Author.
+Name a real person on every service page, with a bio and credentials.

-I have these conversations every week.
-The owner has heard about AI search, nodded politely, and then quietly put it on the 'next year' pile.
-Honestly, that pile is where good businesses go to lose ground.
-The owners who start the editorial work this quarter are the ones I will be congratulating in twelve months.
-The ones who wait are the ones I will be rebuilding in eighteen.
+I have this conversation every week.
+The owner has heard about AI search, nodded politely, and quietly moved it to the "next year" pile.
+That pile is where good businesses go to lose ground.
+What frustrates me is that the first three fixes are small: a name on a page, a block of structured data, a review request that goes out automatically.
+None of it needs a big budget.
+The owners who start this quarter are the ones I will be congratulating in twelve months.
+The ones who wait are the ones I will be rebuilding in eighteen, while their competitors sit inside the answer.

 You have three choices.
-Wait and see if AI search is a real thing.
-Throw money at ads and hope the leak does not get worse.
-Or do the editorial work this quarter while most of your competitors are still arguing about whether ChatGPT is a fad.
+Wait and see whether AI search settles down.
+Spend more on ads and hope the leak does not widen.
+Or do the editorial work this quarter, while your competitors argue about whether any of it is a fad.

 FAQ